taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 ### Installation

-You can install Python Selector using the [CloudLinux OS Shared Installation Wizard](/shared/lve_manager/#cloudlinux-os-shared-installation-wizard).
+You can install Python Selector using the [CloudLinux OS Installation Wizard](/shared/lve_manager/#cloudlinux-os-shared-installation-wizard).

 After installation, please make sure that you have set appropriate checkboxes in CloudLinux Manager Options tab to show Python App in the web-interface.